-In this area of study, students select a monologue from the current examination list and study the text of the monologue, the prescribed scene in which it is embedded and the complete script from which the scene is derived.
-Students apply selected production roles and develop an interpretation of the monologue that is informed by a study of the prescribed scene and the complete script and dramaturgy, including the contexts of the play.
+In this area of study, students focus on the interpretation of a monologue from a scene contained within a script selected from the VCE Theatre Studies monologue examination.
+Students study the text of the monologue, the prescribed scene in which it is embedded and the complete script from which the scene is derived.

-Outcome 2: On completion of this unit, the student should be able to interpret and present a monologue and orally justify and explain their interpretive decisions.
+Outcome 2: On completion of this unit, the student should be able to interpret and present a monologue through the application of two production roles and orally justify and explain their interpretative decisions.